Misfits-Rebels-Outcasts/Nodef/documentation/AutoChaining.md

     6. New Rotate       (input 5)     >
     7. Gaussian Blur    (input 6)     >

 We can easily reorder the nodes resulting in a new composite.
-For example, we can also easily shift node 6 Gaussian Blur to occur before node 5 Transform.
+For example, we can shift node 6 Gaussian Blur to occur before node 5 Transform.
 The compositing software can automatically reassign the input nodes.

     3. Read media       (input none)  >
     4. Color Correction (input 3)     >